Skip to content

 the foundation of the entire Spring ecosystem.
 We'll explore each component and mechanism in detail, so by the end, you’ll have a thorough understanding of how Spring Core works, including the IoC container, Dependency Injection (DI), Beans, ApplicationContext, Bean Lifecycle, AOP, and more.

-What is Spring Core Framework?
+What is Spring Core Framework

 The Spring Core Framework is the heart of the Spring ecosystem.
 It provides the essential features required to build Java applications, with a focus on dependency injection (DI) and inversion of control (IoC).
 At its core, Spring aims to eliminate the complexities of creating objects, managing dependencies, and wiring different components together.

-1. Spring Core
+Spring Core

-• The foundational module that provides the IoC container and the basic tools for dependency injection (DI).
+The foundational module that provides the IoC container and the basic tools for dependency injection (DI), It includes the core interfaces and classes like BeanFactory, ApplicationContext, BeanPostProcessor, BeanDefinition, and others.

-2. Spring Beans
+Spring Beans

-• Manages the configuration, creation, and lifecycle of Spring beans.
+Manages the configuration, creation, and lifecycle of Spring beans.

-3. Spring Context
+Spring Context

-• Provides a runtime environment for applications using the IoC container.
+Provides a runtime environment for applications using the IoC container.
 It builds on the Spring Core and adds additional functionality like events and internationalization (i18n).

-4. Spring SpEL (Spring Expression Language)
+Spring SpEL

-• A powerful expression language that can be used to dynamically query or manipulate bean properties.
+SpEL(Spring Expression Language) A powerful expression language that can be used to dynamically query or manipulate bean properties.

-Core Concepts of Spring Core Framework
+Core Concepts

-1. Inversion of Control (IoC)
+Inversion of Control (IoC)

 The Inversion of Control (IoC) principle is at the core of the Spring Framework.
 It shifts the control of object creation and management from the developer to the IoC container, promoting loose coupling and enhancing testability.
 Let’s break it down conceptually and then dive into the Spring implementation.

 In traditional programming, the application code creates and manages its dependencies directly.
-For example:

 public class OrderService {